chsasank/chsasank.github.io/_drafts/nvidia-arm-sale.md

 2. Huge amount of compute to deal with that data
 3. Highly open research and open source code

 As computers pervaded our world starting 90s, huge amounts of data were collected.
-You should have heard the maxim [*Data is the new oil*](https://www.wired.com/insights/2014/07/data-new-oil-digital-economy/).
+All of us have heard the maxim [*Data is the new oil*](https://www.wired.com/insights/2014/07/data-new-oil-digital-economy/).
 [ImageNet](https://en.wikipedia.org/wiki/ImageNet), a database of 14 million images each with a description of what's in the image, was very important for AI being where it is now.
 There were lot more open datasets like ImageNet that led AI revolution.
 These datasets were available to the most researchers and [competitions](https://en.wikipedia.org/wiki/ImageNet#History_of_the_ImageNet_challenge) were held between them to test out their methods.

 GPUs were critical to handle this data as CPUs failed to provide amount of compute required.
 [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), which propounds exponential increase in compute power, stopped working for CPUs in about 2010s.
 GPUs, originally designed for gaming, provided an alternative to continue the Moore's law.
 They fit amount of computing power what was possible only with a ultra-expensive super computer.
 GPUs essentially democratized the super computers which were previously accessible to a select few.